 Even a thoughtless observer who touches the clear display sleeve protecting your drawing will disturb the surface, and the same happens each time you remove your artwork.

 All these micro-movements, insignificant in themselves, add up over time.
-You don’t realize the extent until one day you remove the art from its sleeve and your eyes roll in horror.
+You don’t realize the extent until one day you remove the art from its sleeve.

-Not until you slip out the work and see the impression of your drawing as a shadow on the underside of the plastic.
-It looks fine before you remove the art.
+That’s not until you slip out your precious pencil artwork and see the impression of your drawing as a shadow on the underside of the plastic and your eyes roll in horror.